sudhackar/sudhackar.github.io/_posts/2019-11-12-csaw-ctf-finals-2019-mystery-boi-rev-400-writeup.md

 When run without a debugger `boi2` is the first to get loaded in the elf. bois work upon a vm context passed as `ctx` here.
-The context has general purpose regsiters, call stack, instruction pointers, different opcodes to red flag, check length, verify bytes - correct/incorrect.
+The context has general purpose registers, call stack, instruction pointers, different opcodes to red flag, check length, verify bytes - correct/incorrect.
 To analyze all bois in IDA we load them up in the same IDB and create structs and enums for the VM.
 This takes the most time in a VM based challenge.